 As Piazza Armerina doesn’t have a train station, you’re most likely going to need a bus connection or a taxi.
 The good news is that Cyclomundo can arrange private transfers to Piazza Armerina for our clients at the rate of 130 euros (only 65 euros per person if there are two travelers) one-way.
 This applies only if you book one of our bicycle tours in Sicily.

 If the bus is more your speed, from Catania Airport SAIS Autolinee offers the A19 bus to Enna Bassa.
 This takes about an hour and costs around 10 euros.
-From here, you can take the 3 bus (also by SAIS) from Enna Bassa to Piazza Armerina which takes about 30 minutes and costs about 10 euros.
-There is also a bus run by AST SpA that transfers through Santa Michele di Ganzaria.
-This trip takes around 3 hours and cost around 10 euros for both buses combined.
+From here, you can take the 3 bus (also by SAIS) from Enna Bassa to Piazza Armerina which takes about 30 minutes and costs about 10 euros - a total of 20 euros and about 90 minutes for the whole trip.
+Alternatively, there is also a bus run by AST SpA that transfers through Santa Michele di Ganzaria.
+This trip takes about 3 hours, but costs only around 10 euros for both buses combined.

 How to get there: Car Rental